astronomer/docs/learn/airflow-sagemaker.md

 a batch transform job (SageMakerTransformOperatorAsync).

 The example use case shown here is using a built-in SageMaker K-nearest neighbors algorithm to make predictions on the Iris dataset.
-To use the DAG, add Airflow variables for `s3_bucket` (S3 Bucket used with SageMaker instance) and `role` (Role ARN to execute SageMaker jobs) then fill in the information directly below with the target AWS S3 locations, and model and training job names.
+To use the DAG, add Airflow variables for `role` (Role ARN to execute SageMaker jobs) then fill in the information directly below with the target AWS S3 locations, and model and training job names.
 """

 # Define variables used in configs
 data_url = "https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data"  # URL for Iris data API
 date = "{{ ts_nodash }}"  # Date for transform job name

+bucket = "my_bucket"
 input_s3_key = 'iris/processed-input-data'  # Train and test data S3 path
 output_s3_key = 'iris/results'  # S3 path for output data
-model_name = "Iris-KNN-{}".format(date)  # Name of model to create
+model_name = f"Iris-KNN-{date}"  # Name of model to create
-training_job_name = 'train-iris-{}'.format(date)  # Name of training job
+training_job_name = f'train-iris-{date}'  # Name of training job
+region = "us-east-2"

 with DAG('sagemaker_pipeline',
          start_date=datetime(2021, 7, 31),